iankoex/Pesapal/README.md

 Once the app connects to the server, it will connect to the socket automatically.
 The different clients are represented by windows of the app.
 Create a new window by pressing `CMD + N`.
 The new window should also connect to the socket and will be allocated the next available rank.

-A side note for `iOS`: Since we can't create multiple windows of the same app on iPhone, the solution can only be tested on `Mac` or `iPad`.
+A side note for `iOS`: Since we can't create multiple windows of the same app on `iPhone`, the solution can only be tested on `Mac` or `iPad`.
 The iOS app will still start a server and connect to the socket.

 To send commands press the `Send Command` button.
 Clients with a lower rank will exceute the command by showing:
 > **Running Commmand from participant x with rank x**

-Once a client disconnects (Click on the red `Disconnect` button) the socket promotes the clients accordingly.
+Once a client disconnects (Click on the red `Disconnect` button), the socket promotes the clients accordingly.

 The following is a demo with Four particpants: